rengokantai/psawsdynamodbdd/README.md

 Querys they dont support
 - Sort posts from a user by rating or time
 - Find all posts for topic/user

+Types
+- Local secondary (select a different sort order for a partition key) values can be duplicated,limited by size of partition
+- Global secondary (Access data using a different partition key) copy with different partition key,always eventially consistent unlimited size, can store subset of attributes.
+You can emulate LSI using GSI

+limitations
+- 5 GSI LSI per table
+- Single LSI can only be up to 10GB

+### 9 Pricing